insentia/windows_ad/README.md

 Otherwise, if you let in the list of the members you want to delete and put ensure to absent, then the module will delete only the members in the list

 ### Known issues
-Sometimes the generated password doesn't meet the windows requirement, however the user is created but not enabled [MSDN Note of Remarks Part](http://msdn.microsoft.com/en-us/library/vstudio/system.web.security.membership.generatepassword.aspx).
-WorkAround just delete the user or specify his password and execute again the manifest

 License
 -------